 There's no doubt that the range of activities that a professional historian (someone who earns a living by studying and writing about history) is involved in can be very broad.
 Some even make shows for television and radio.

-Next, we'll look at just what things an historian might get up to in a typical working day.
+Next, we'll look at just what things a historian might get up to in a typical working day.
 But first, have you ever heard of the PBS show 'The History Detectives'?
-Watch this fascinating interview with one of the historians who works on that show, Dr. Gwendolyn Wright:
+Watch this fascinating interview with one of the historians who work on that show, Dr. Gwendolyn Wright:

 Interview with Historian Gwendolyn Wright

 As we said before, historians can be involved in all kinds of different activities during a typical working day.

 So in the table below, you can see a selection of the places a historian might go and the work they might do there.
 Some of it might surprise you!

 Gain an understanding of what other historians have already done

 To read blogs and news sites to make sure that they are up to date with the latest discoveries

 To keep updated with the latest news and events in their field